“And they were all filled with the Holy Spirit and began to speak with other tongues.” Acts 2:4

 “He shall wave the sheaf before the Lord to be accepted on your behalf; on the day after the Sabbath, the priest shall wave it.”

-In Hebrew culture, the Sabbath is typically on Saturdays.
+In Hebrew culture, the Sabbath is traditionally on Saturdays.
 God clearly tells Moses that the firstfruits should be waved before the Lord the day after the Sabbath, which would be Sunday.
+What day of the week was Jesus resurrected?
+A Sunday, the day after a Sabbath.

 Looking back at Leviticus, we clearly see a foreshadowing of Jesus.